tejuscs/ADBD-Labs/adb-dblink/adb-dblink.md

 NOTE: Create Profiles and Roles prior to importing

-## Task 3: Import data from Source Oracle database to Autonomous Database
+## Task 3: Import data from Source Oracle database to Autonomous AI Database

-You are now ready to import data from your Source database to Autonomous Database using import data pump.
+You are now ready to import data from your Source database to Autonomous AI Database using import data pump.

-- Select the schema / schemas you want to import to Autonomous Database and run Import datapump from your source System.
+- Select the schema / schemas you want to import to Autonomous AI Database and run Import datapump from your source System.

     ![This image shows the result of performing the above step.](./images/dblink6.png)